Patchy Beard 101 – How Patience Beats Facial Hair Patchiness

 Instant gratification.
-It’s something all gentlemen desire, however, when it comes to beards they are no exception.
+It’s something all gentlemen desire; however, when it comes to beards, they are no exception.
 The truth is, much like growing a beard in the first place, beating patchiness requires a waiting period.

 No man grows a thick, Viking style beard overnight.
 It takes time, dedication to men’s grooming, and, most importantly, good genetics.

 The same is true for a patchy beard.
-It’s a lot like beard itch; it lasts a week then it’s gone.
+It’s a lot like beard itch; it lasts a week, then it’s gone.
 Only patchiness can and often does last much longer; that’s just life.

-Without good genetics you are well, literally out of luck my friend.
-However, before you get disappointed there are a few simple steps you can take to make your beard woes less painful while looking in the mirror.
+Without good genetics, you are well, literally out of luck, my friend.
+However, before you get disappointed, there are a few simple steps you can take to make your beard woes less painful while looking in the mirror.

 I’m going to go over them with you here in a second, but just keep in mind what I mentioned above.
-A patchy beard, much like an itchy beard requires one thing: Patience.
-A virtue every gentleman should possess; especially one with the intent of sporting a beard.
+A patchy beard, much like an itchy beard, requires one thing: Patience.
+A virtue every gentleman should possess, especially one with the intent of sporting a beard.

 Easier said than done.
-Right now you’re probably ready to call it quits and shave off your partially grown beard.
+Right now, you’re probably ready to call it quits and shave off your partially grown beard.
 Sure, it might look better in the meantime, but again, don’t let instant gravitation get the best of you!

-If you set out to grow a thick, full beard do it.
+If you set out to grow a thick, full beard, do it.
 In all honesty, no one is going to remember how you looked six months from now.
-There are plenty of men who have patchy and spotty beards well into their later years, but chances are you and everyone else has failed to catch it all this time.
+There are plenty of men who have patchy and spotty beards well into their later years, but chances are you, and everyone else has failed to catch it all this time.

 It’s a lot like missing connectors.
 When was the last time you went, “Wow, that guy has a beard with missing connectors?”
 Never.
 Yet, so many young men freak out over that and for absolutely no reason.
 With that said, here’s where letting your beard grow will help.

 The longer you grow, the better things will fill in.
 If you have a spot on your cheek that refuses to show facial hair, eventually longer beard hairs from other areas will grow over it.
-It’s a good reason why I always advise first timer beard growers to never trim too early in the process!
+It’s a good reason why I always advise first-timer beard growers to never trim too early in the process!

 While your patchy beard may not look the best, don’t let it become a reflection on your grooming habits!
 A little trimming here and there can make a world’s difference in how your beard looks as a whole.
 Regardless, if you’re beard is patchy, spotty, or simply not.

 Understand that doesn’t mean you should go wild with the trimmer.
-Do that and you’ll be in a world of regret.
+Do that, and you’ll be in a world of regret.
 Instead, focus on learning how to trim your beard the proper way without taking away all the fill from other areas that you desperately need.

 Always keep your neck neat and clean with the razor or electric trimmer if you prefer.
-The truth is, a neckbeard never looks good on any one; it’s extremely tough to pull off.
-Which is exactly why you need to continuously clean that area up on a regular basis.
+The truth is a neckbeard never looks good on anyone; it’s extremely tough to pull off, which is exactly why you need to continuously clean that area up on a regular basis.

 If you aren’t combing or brushing your beard, start doing so.
-When I see men growing out their beards without making sure facial hair lays in the same direction, I’ll be honest, I cringe.
+When I see men growing out their beards without making sure facial hair lies in the same direction, I’ll be honest, I cringe.
 Using a brush is one of the easiest grooming habits you can pick up, and it only takes a few seconds to transform your look.

 All those beard strands shooting in a million different directions aren’t helping your patchy beard.
 The reality is, they are making your problem much worse.
 By combing your facial hair downwards, all those longer strands from other areas of your face are going to work together to fill in all the gaps.

 Wet your beard, make sure it’s dry with the towel then comb it on downwards.
 Rub a dab of hair cream sparingly into the palm of your hands then run it down your beard.

-Of course, there are a million other beard tips I could mention like avoiding trimming while your beards wet, or cutting it at the right angle and so forth.
-I’ll get into that later, however for now, let’s focus on dealing with that patchy beard first.
+Of course, there are a million other beard tips I could mention, like avoiding trimming while your beards wet or cutting it at the right angle and so forth.
+I’ll get into that later, however, for now, let’s focus on dealing with that patchy beard first.

-As much as you want to reach for that Rogain, don’t.
+As much as you want to reach for that Rogaine, don’t.
 It’s not what you need at this point in time.
-I won’t tell about its effectiveness, however, just know when you stop using it, so do your results.
+I won’t tell about its effectiveness; however, just know when you stop using it, so do your results.